-Specific Curves: The most liquid names
+Specific Curves: What to do for most liquid names?

-- For very liquid names (SPY, other ETFs, AAPL etc, KOSPI) none of the analytic curves (SVI, L5 or amendments) work well, even in the absence of events. - There is a fundamental problem with the shapes allowed by these curves: Curvature has unique maximum around ATF, but that's not what the market wants! - Need more flexible shapes that can handle more generic curvature structures, incl. negative curvature around ATF: C5, C6, C7, C8.
+- For very liquid names (SPY, other ETFs, AAPL etc, KOSPI) none of the analytic curves (SVI, L5 or amendments) work well, even in the absence of events. - There is a fundamental problem with the shapes allowed by these curves: Curvature has unique maximum around ATF, but that's not what the market wants!
+(Why?) - Need more flexible shapes that can handle more generic curvature structures, incl. negative curvature around ATF: C5, C6, C7, C8.